OfficeDev/office-js-docs-pr/docs/outlook/get-set-or-add-recipients.md

 item.cc
 ```

-But in a compose form, because both the user and your add-in can be inserting or changing a recipient at the same time, you must use the asynchronous method `getAsync` to get these properties, as in the following example:
+But in a compose form, because both the user and your add-in can be inserting or changing a recipient at the same time, you must use the asynchronous method `getAsync` to get these properties, as in the following example.

 ```js